iamrizwanvp/SubNinja/README.md

 # SubNinja
-SubNinja is a Python-based DNS Active Bruteforce solution designed for subdomain enumeration and optimized for accurate results.
+SubNinja is a Python-based DNS Active Bruteforce solution designed for subdomain enumeration made with ShuffleDNS and included advanced wildcard subdomain filtering and optimized for accurate results.
 It works efficiently on local machines without the need for a VPS and processes large wordlists by splitting them into manageable chunks.
 SubNinja is designed to:

 	•	Reduce false positives: By using wildcard IP filtering to ensure only valid subdomains are included in the results.